nuejs/www/docs2/reference/reactive-components.md

 }
 ```

-## Animating new entries [animation]
+### Loop animations [animation]
 Nue lets you define an `oninsert` callback function that is called every time a new item is added to any of the array properties in the component.
 This gives you the possibility to add a CSS transition effect (among other things) for the newly added dom nodes.

-### Example animation
-Click on the "Add user" button below to see the animation in action
+For example:

 [animation-demo]
   items: